AlirezAkbary/PANORAMIA/README.md

 └── README.md

 ```
+-->
+- `src/`: Contains the core code for the project
+    - `datasets/`: Data handling and preparation for all stages of the PANORAMIA privacy auditing pipeline
+        - `datamodule.py`: Initializes datasets and dataloaders, ensuring data consistency across all experiments in the PANORAMIA pipeline
+    - `generator/`: Synthetic text data generation for PANORAMIA
+        - `generate.py`: Generates synthetic data samples
+        - `train.py`: Fine-tunes a text generator model (Language Model) on real data, with support for differentially private training
+        - `utils.py`: Utility functions for model training, length-checking of synthetic samples, and privacy configurations
+    - `audit_model/`: Contains modules for preparing PANORAMIA audit models, including model wrappers, training scripts, and utilities supporting differentially private (DP) training
+        - `audit.py`: Defines core audit model classes for privacy auditing, with embedding extraction and model-freezing functions
+        - `dp_trainer.py`: Implements differentially private (DP) training routines and privacy configurations for audit models
+        - `train.py`: Trains audit models (either target or helper) with support for differentially private (DP) and regular training modes
+        - `utils.py`: Utility functions for model setup, initialization, and reproducibility in audit model training
+    - `attacks/`: Contains modules for executing privacy attacks, including model definitions, custom training routines, and utilities for deterministic setup and configuration management for membership inference and baseline attacks
+        - `custom_trainer.py`: Defines a two-phase trainer class to manage model training and evaluation, supporting metrics logging, deterministic training, and adaptable configurations for privacy attacks
+        - `model.py`: Implements a GPT-2 based distinguisher network for privacy vulnerability detection (or real-fake detection in case of our baseline), combining text embeddings with featurized logits (either from the target model or the helper model).
+Includes configurable layers for embedding transformations and supports two-phase optimization to enhance classification effectiveness in privacy attacks
+        - `train.py`: Manages the training process for privacy attack models, setting up configurations, data modules, and logging.
+Supports model training for both baseline and membership inference attacks
+        - `utils.py`: Provides utility functions for setting random seeds, ensuring deterministic training, managing logging groups for baseline and membership inference attacks in `wandb`, and computing the privacy measurement on the validation set
+    - `main.py`: Orchestrates the PANORAMIA pipeline, managing data preparation, generative model training, synthetic sample generation, audit model training, and privacy attack execution
+    - `arguments.py`: Defines command-line arguments for PANORAMIA pipeline configuration
+    - `utils.py`: Contains utility functions for managing output directories and configuring paths based on experiment parameters for reproducibility and organized output storage
+- `experiments/`: Directory for managing experimental configurations and results
+- `requirements.txt`: Lists the dependencies required for the project
+- `README.md`: Documentation for understanding and running the project

 ## Configuration Parameters
 This section explains the configurable arguments in PANORAMIA, organized by functionality.
 Each group of arguments lets you control a specific part of the pipeline, like handling data, training models, generating synthetic data, running audits, or configuring privacy attacks.
 Each parameter includes a description, expected input, and default setting.